Milwaukee Bears

-The Milwaukee Bears were a Negro National League team that operated during the 1923 season.
-It s only season in the league representing Milwaukee, Wisconsin.
+The Milwaukee Bears were a Negro National League team that operated during the 1923 season, its only season in the league representing Milwaukee, Wisconsin.

 Founding

 The team was one of two (the Toledo Tigers being the other) created to fill one of the vacancies created in the NNL after the Cleveland Tate Stars and Pittsburgh Keystones had been dropped after the previous season.
 It drew much of its personnel from the disbanded Keystones and from the New Orleans Crescent Stars, an independent southern team.
 Hall of Fame outfielder Pete Hill, 40, was asked by Rube Foster to manage the team, and remaining roster spots were filled from tryouts held in Chicago in April, and by castoffs from other teams.

 League play and demise

 With limited financing and an inexperienced ownership, the team quickly fell out of the running in the league.
 Primarily due to poor home attendance at Athletic Park (later known as Borchert Field), the club played most of its games on the road, and finished in last place with a 12–41 record in league play, disbanding after the season.